vault27/Foundation/paloalto.md

 show system disk-space
 ```

 Has to be run manually to bring the disk usage to below 90%.
 It is designed for platforms when 95% automatic disk clean up is not sufficient to hold TSF generated.
 It includes cleanup by deleting backup logfiles.
 If you need this command run periodically, an external periodic script may be invoked.
+The threshold value should be higher than the current disk usage.
+For example, threshold value 90 is not acceptable if disk usage is 94.

 ```
 debug software disk-usage cleanup deep threshold <90%-100%>